 they did not need two characters for end-of-line.
 The Unix people decided

-they could use <Line Feed> only for end-of-line.
+they could use <New Line> or <NL> only for end-of-line.
 The Apple people

 standardized on <CR>.
-The MS-DOS (and Microsoft Windows) folks decided to
+The Microsoft Windows folks decided to keep the old

 This means that if you try to move a file from one system to another, you

 have line-break problems.
 The Vim editor automatically recognizes the

 different file formats and handles things properly behind your back.

 The option 'fileformats' contains the various formats that will be tried

 when a new file is edited.
 The following command, for example, tells Vim to